jjvanzon/Piano-Playing-Docs/methods/practice-schema.md

 ### Details

+- Reading:
+    - Note reading might not matter much when already memorized.
+    - Might include annotating with mnemonics and cheats.
+    - May include my making simplified musical score or chord progressions.
+- Memorizing:
     - Memorizing is a bit where it hangs right now.
     - Memorizing might at one point include memorizing the chords.
-- The note reading aspect might include annotating with mnemonics and cheats.
+    - Analyzing phrase and repetition structure may help.
+- Technique:
-- Technique might include fingering.
+    - Might include fingering.
+    - Annotating the musical score with arrows/symbols how to move.
+    - Figuring out tricks for the harder parts.